Key Takeaway

 Triglyceride and Lipid Management

-The characteristic South Asian lipid pattern involves high triglycerides, low HDL, and elevated small dense LDL particles.
+The characteristic South Asian lipid pattern involves high triglycerides, low HDL, and improved small dense LDL particles.
 Tirzepatide has demonstrated meaningful triglyceride reductions of 15 to 25% in clinical trials, which directly addresses this pattern.
 The GIP receptor activation may contribute to improved lipid handling independent of weight loss.

 Dosing and Titration